bitcoinops/bitcoinops.github.io/_topics/en/op_checksigfromstack.md

   signature signs an arbitrary message.
 The opcode takes three
   parameters: a signature, a message, and a public key.

-# TODO: add links to [topic vaults] when that articles is merged
 ## Optional.
 Use Markdown formatting.
 Multiple paragraphs.
 Links allowed.
 extended_summary: |
   Bitcoin's existing signature-checking opcodes, such as `OP_CHECKSIG`,